NachmanM/statuspage-k8s/README.md

-# Kubernetes-SP Status Page on Kubernetes
+# Status Page on Kubernetes

 > A production-grade **Status Page** application deployed on a self-managed Kubernetes cluster running on AWS.
 Covers the full DevOps lifecycle: infrastructure provisioning, container orchestration, CI/CD, and GitOps.